JonIsHere242/Stock-Market-LSTM/README.md

 ## License

-- **The Old Secret Mission Cia Edition**: The license is veyr fun 10/10 recommend usting it for projects
+- **The Old Secret Mission Cia Edition**: The license is very fun 10/10 recommend usting it for projects